toddnni/pe-automation-demo-2024/README.md

 - go missing from devcontainer -> clean go.sums etc
 - harden the configs
 - make postgre managed identity to work, would require some postgre commands?
+- network-glue do not create PR if no changes
+- network-glue save status to crd